 2. Elliot Lake and Beyond

-If you’re looking for small-town charm and friendly hospitality, then the City of Elliott Lake is not to be missed.
+If you’re looking for small-town charm and friendly hospitality, then the City of Elliot Lake is not to be missed.
 Only a two-hour drive west of Sudbury, Ontario, Dunlop Lake Lodge is a great place for your snowmobile vacation.
 You will be greeted by the owners Jess and Trish with open arms.
 With a restaurant/bar on site and nightly entertainment, we always enjoy our time there.

 Stay for multiple days and explore the area or start your saddlebag tour from here.
 The trails in the area offer some great scenery and elevation changes.
 Main, secondary, and club trails will have you within a day’s ride from Manitoulin Island, Sault Ste.
 Marie and the Top Secret Boondocking Adventures in Wawa.
 This area usually has a great base of snow throughout the entire season.
 Be sure to check out the 446-km North Shore Loop while you’re up there.
 If you’re looking for a vast variety of trails, scenic outlooks, and warm hospitality, you’ve come to the right place!

 3. North Bay and Bonfield